STDs are highly contagious diseases that are mainly passed from one person to another during sex.

-How the test is done: Blood test or swab from inside of the mouth
+How the test is done: Blood test or swab from the inside of the mouth

 What you also need to know: Confidential and anonymous testing options are available in many clinics.

 Genital herpes(no symptoms)

 How the test is done: Blood test (drawn from the arm or a fingerstick)

 What you also need to know: Be sure to ask for a type-specific IgG test (not an IgM test)

 Genital herpes (with symptoms)

 How the test is done: Swab of the affected area; if at first negative for herpes, follow later with a blood test to make sure.

-What you also need to know: Must be done as soon as possible; “viral culture” test not as accurate after 48 hours.
+What you also need to know: Must be done as soon as possible; the “viral culture” test is not as accurate after 48 hours.
 A negative culture does not mean that you do not have genital herpes.

 How the test is done: A blood test or sample is taken from a sore.

 What you also need to know: The CDC recommends all pregnant women be tested for syphilis.